 - Microwave the candy melts 30 seconds at a time at 50% power.
 Do this 3-5 times until the mixture is smooth.
 Stir very well between each 30-second interval.
 The fewer times you have to microwave, the better.
 Let the melted chocolate cool to almost room temperature.

-- Add ½ Tbsp of melted chocolate to each cavity.
+- Add ½ tablespoon of melted chocolate to each cavity.
 Spread around the base of the mold with a popsicle stick.
 Shake the mold to even out the chocolate, spread around again, and shake again.
 Insert the popsicle stick into the opening to make sure the chocolate doesn't harden in this area.
 Place mold in the refrigerator for about 5 minutes or until solid.

 - Add 1 ball of dough to each cavity and evenly spread.
 Be sure to leave a small gap between the edge of the cakesicle and dough - this will allow the chocolate to properly fill in the gaps. cake